hargoniX/bachelor/thesis/thesis.typ

 that the correct device is found.

 The modeling of the initialization procedure is more complicated.
 An uninitialized Intel 82599 in `mix` contains a state machine with 18 states.
+Each of these states correspond to one very fine granular step in the initialization procedure described in @intel:82599.
 All of the @MMIO register reads and writes are hooked up to this state machine through the `pc-hal` interfaces.
-As the register accesses occur we assert that the registers mentioned in the current step of the initialization get the correct values and the previous registers are not further modified (unless required by the procedure).
-After the procedure is done we assert that the machine are in the final state to verify that the device has finished initialization.
+As the register accesses occur we assert that the reads and writes defined by the current initialization step occur in the correct order and with the correct values.
+In particular we also assert that registers from previous steps are not further modified, unless required by the step.
+After the procedure is done we assert that the machine is in the final state to verify that the device has finished initialization.

-While both of these test targets contain very linear code and the Kani harnesses don't make significant use of symbolic variables, we still run them through Kani instead of a normal mock test.
-This is because we also want the additional guarantees that Kani gives us, in particular the pointer-related ones.
+While both of these verification targets contain very linear code and the Kani harnesses don't make significant use of symbolic variables, we still run them through Kani instead of a normal mock test.
+This is because we are also interested in the additional guarantees that Kani gives us for free, in particular the pointer-related ones.

 The most complex model is the one for receiving and transmitting packets.
-Just like in @verix we begin with discussing the receive half as the transmit one works quite analogously.
+Just like in @verix we begin with discussing the receive half as the transmit one works analogously.
 The properties that we aim to verify for the receive procedure are:
 1. If there is at least one packet present on the queue and we have memory to replace the slot we receive it
 2. If there is no packet present on the queue we don't receive anything
-3. The additional properties that Kani gives us for free, again the ones of particular interest are pointer and memory-related ones.
+3. The additional properties that Kani gives us for free, again the ones of particular interest are pointer-related ones.

 We begin by defining what it means for a queue state to be valid and then establish an induction-based proof to demonstrate that the queue state always remains valid.
 Afterwards,